ayushkumarshah/ayushkumarshah.github.io/tabs/about.md

 Fusemachines Nepal, <br>
 Aarya Tower Bhawan, Hattisar, Nepal

-Working on several client-based ML projects from the US in domains like Recommendation systems and Waste classification as well as internal ML projects of the company in the field of NLP and Computer vision.
+Working on several client-based ML projects from the US as well as internal ML projects of the company in the field of NLP, Computer vision, Recommendation systems.
 Worked on the whole ML pipeline: data collection, data cleaning and pre-processing, model building, tuning hyperparameters, model training, and model evaluation.
 Some of the projects I have worked in are:

 - Nepali Intelligent Character Recognition System<br>
   A framework built by combining RNN and CNN to predict the handwritten or printed texts in both English and Nepali language in different fields of a form.
 Worked on building binary language classifiers and a complete prediction pipeline for texts in images of different types of forms.